 Seattle-On June 1, 2020, the Seattle City Council passed an ordinance requiring food delivery network companies and transportation network companies to provide gig workers working in Seattle with paid sick and paid safe time during the COVID-19 emergency.
-The ordinance covers employers with at least 250 gig workers worldwide, and it mandates at least one day of earned sick and safe time for every 30 days worked in Seattle.
+The ordinance takes effect July 12, 2020.
+It covers employers with at least 250 gig workers worldwide, and it mandates at least one day of earned sick and safe time for every 30 days worked in Seattle.
 Accrual is retroactive to Oct.
 1, 2019, or the beginning of employment, whichever occurred or occurs later.

-The mayor is expected to sign the measure, which will take effect 30 days later.
 The law will remain in effect for three years after the end of the civil emergency proclaimed by the mayor on March 3, 2020; three years after any Seattle COVID-19 civil emergency proclaimed by a public official; or on Dec.
 31, 2023, whichever is latest.